mhmardani/git-puller/README.md

 # git-puller

-This is a shell script file to pull your projects from git repository.
+This is a shell script file to pull your projects parallel from git repository.

 ## How to use